-When you first call us for a consultation we will have a very informal chat about your requirements and any ideas you may have.
+When you first call us for a consultation we will have a very informal chat about your requirements.
 You will be invited to visit us at our studio, to view our extensive portfolio and see the way we work .
 We will then prepare a free, no obligation estimate of costs based on approximate sizes.

 When you are satisfied that we can create the perfect stained glass window for you, we can arrange to visit the site of the proposed window to obtain accurate sizes and to assess the location and the light source and discuss design solutions with you.